xLeachimx/SAC-Tello/README.md

 The HUD will launch a separate window when activated.
 This window can be closed at anytime by pressing the `X` in the upper right-hand corner.

+Pressing the `P` key while the hud is active and streaming from the Tello will save the current frame from the Tello (this will remove all HUD elements.)
+The file will be saved, as a jpeg, in the current working directory using a UUID as its name.

 Note: Before the HUD is activated nothing will happen.
 Once the HUD is active you will need to deactivate before your program ends.